alexwlchan/scripts/text/README.md

         """,
     },
     {
+        "usage": "fix_whitespace [PATH]",
+        "description": """
+        when I copy/paste text into Obsidian from th web, this cleans up some of the extraneous whitespace.
+        """,
+    },
+    {
         "usage": "midline [PATH]",
         "description": "print the line in the middle of a file, e.g. if the file has 5 lines, it prints line 3" },